aimeos/aimeos-docs/src/cronjobs/subscription-processors.md

 The directory name *Cgroup* corresponds to the *cgroup* part of the configuration setting, i.e. the part in the configuration setting must be the lower case name of the directory part.

 !!! warning
     The setting must be available when the job controller is executed.
-Thus, for TYPO3 it must be added to the TS-Config field of the scheduler task.
+Thus, for TYPO3 it must be added to the TypoScript configuration field of the scheduler task.

 # Create new processors